Where does the money come from and how do we spend it?

 Comparison with government provision for planned spending

-The Scottish Government calculated its financial support for us based on an estimated figure per Band D dwelling of £5,374.
-In order to provide quality services, we are planning to spend £7,197 per dwelling.
+The Scottish Government calculated its financial support for Scottish Borders Council based on an estimated figure per Band D dwelling of £5,352.
+In order to provide quality services, we are planning to spend £7,432 per dwelling.

 Our capital investment programme

-* Includes digital transformation, housing adaptations, emergency/unplanned schemes and £5m new investment in our property assets from 2028/29.
+* Includes digital transformation, Inspire Learning, housing adaptations, emergency/unplanned schemes, £5m new investment from 2028/29 and a further £10m per year from 2029/30.

 Our staff